windwerfer/muse-connect/README.md

 it is open source (gpl2) implementation of the muselsl python library, to connect to the muse (done) and send the data as an lsl / osc stream (not yet done).

 this is a hobby project.

+(the branche "basic-communication-test" is as barebone as it gets: find the device (need set the bluetooth address manually), start streaming)